In the next minute or so you are going to learn the Ultimate Success Secret.

 A team of highly-skilled individuals who come together to formulate strategy and pursue a common goal.

 Members of the team perform several core tasks, which include:

 - Helping the leader to analyse, create and plan an organisation’s or team’s strategy.

 - Providing guidance for the execution of the organisation’s strategy.

 - Working as coaches and mentors to up-skill others.

-Yes, the expert team works hard in pursuit of a common goal.
+Yes, the strategy team works hard in pursuit of a common goal.
 Like winning a war, growing a business or winning an election.

-Let’s see how the concept of the expert team or leadership group has been applied to the three historical events we’re focusing on in this lesson.
+Let’s see how the concept of the strategy team or leadership group has been applied to the three historical events we’re focusing on in this lesson.

 In the Gulf War, U.S. Army General Norman Schwarzkopf.
 Jr was the commander of the Coalition forces.
 And, as part of his role he tapped into the minds of some of renowned military leaders of the day, including General Colin Powell, Lieutenant General Charles Horner and Major General William G. Pagonis.
 (Pictured here are General Schwarzkopf.Jr (right) and General Colin Powell (left))

 Larry Page and Sergey Brin formed a formidable team when they started Google in 1996 while still PhD students at Stanford University.
 But other key figures in the early stages of the firm’s growth included Andy Bechtolsheim, co-founder of Sun Microsystems, and Craig Silverstein, a fellow PhD student at Stanford.
 Bechtolsheim invested $100,000 into Google in August 1998 before it was incorporated, and Silverstein was the firm’s first employee.